theobald-software/theobald-software.github.io/content/_en/xtract-is/requirements-and-installation/ssis-migration.md

 ### Migration from SSIS 2008/2012 to SSIS 2017

-- [x] Step 1: Migrate using *XtractISConversionPreparer.exe*
-- [x] Step 2: Adaptation of the target deployment environment *Migration from SSIS 2014/2016 to SSIS 2017*
-- [x] Step 3: Install *InstallXtractIS.exe* to register and distribute the DLL files
 ```
-Step 1: Migrate using *XtractISConversionPreparer.exe*
+Step 1: Migrate using XtractISConversionPreparer.exe
-Step 2: Adaptation of the target deployment environment *Migration from SSIS 2014/2016 to SSIS 2017*
+Step 2: Adaptation of the target deployment environment Migration from SSIS 2014/2016 to SSIS 2017
-Step 3: Install *InstallXtractIS.exe* to register and distribute the DLL files
+Step 3: Install InstallXtractIS.exe to register and distribute the DLL files
 ```
 **XtractISConversionPreparer.exe**